Thanks for helping shape transportation services in southeast King County

 No "one size fits all" approach to transit can meet every community's needs.
-So we're working with communities in southeast King County to find transportation options that will be more cost-effective — and better meet the needs of residents and riders — than regular bus service.
-In April 2015, we asked for feedback about how people are using transit service, what barriers to using service they experience, and how service could be improved.
-Then, we worked with local partners to design some concepts that might help address some of the needs people told us about.
-After listening to public feedback about these concepts in May 2015, we identified a set of changes we're moving forward with.
+So we worked with communities in southeast King County to find transportation options that will be more cost-effective — and better meet the needs of residents and riders—than regular bus service.

 We're developing an emergency-ride-home program.

 If riders miss their connecting routes in Renton or Auburn during evenings or weekends when fixed-route service is not available, this service would provide the last leg of the trip to get them home.
-The service could be provided by Metro TripPool vehicles stationed at transit centers, by taxis, or by transportation network companies such as Uber or Lyft.
+The service could be provided by taxis or transportation network companies such as Uber or Lyft, as well as any Metro TripPool vehicles stationed at the transit centers.
 Riders would have to preregister for the program.

 Why: Some residents may already have access to Metro's guaranteed ride home program through their employers or Metro VanPools, but many do not.
 Since fixed-route service ends in the early evening, a missed connection could leave them stranded in Renton or Auburn with no way to get home.
 We heard concern about this from current riders during our first two phases of outreach.

-Why: More than half of survey responders said they would be interested in trying a Metro VanPool or VanShare.
-With limited fixed-route service and long travel distances in the area, ridesharing could be a good option for commuters traveling to the same destinations — for example, employment centers like South Lake Union, Issaquah, or Redmond.
-Ridesharing programs are great for commuters and the region.
-Parking and HOV lane options can shorten commute times; lower fuel, maintenance, and parking costs mean less transportation spending; and reducing pollution benefits the environment .
+Why: More than half of survey responders expressed interest in trying a Metro Vanpool or Vanshare.
+With this area’s limited fixed-route service and long travel distances, ridesharing could be a good option for commuters traveling to the same destinations, such as employment centers in South Lake Union, Issaquah, or Redmond.

 Read our report summarizing feedback received in two phases of outreach in Spring 2015.